Westfield World Trade Center

 Westfield World Trade Center is a shopping mall at the World Trade Center complex in Manhattan, New York City, which is operated and managed by Unibail-Rodamco-Westfield.
 The mall opened on August 16, 2016, as the largest shopping complex in Manhattan, with 125 retail spaces.
 It replaced The Mall at the World Trade Center, the underground shopping mall under the original World Trade Center, which was destroyed during the September 11, 2001 attacks.

 Original mall (1975–2001)

-Map of the original mall prior to its destruction on September 11, 2001.

-The Mall at the World Trade Center was an indoor underground shopping mall that was located in the concourse area of the original World Trade Center complex which was destroyed during the September 11, 2001 attacks.
+The Mall at the World Trade Center was an indoor underground shopping mall that was located in the concourse area of the original World Trade Center complex which was destroyed during the September 11 attacks.
+If it were not destroyed, the mall would have been renamed to Westfield Shoppingtown World Trade Center in 2002.